Necessary conditions for feedback stabilization and safety: Introduction

-These results are powerful enough to prove the following additional facts about \eqref{eq:heisenberg-intro}. \begin{itemize} \item If $\att$ is a compact connected submanifold with or without boundary, then there is no continuous feedback law $(u,v)=(u(x,y,z),v(x,y,z))$ with unique trajectories making $A$ asymptotically stable if $\att$ is not homeomorphic to a circle, cylinder, torus, M\"{o}bius band, or a $3$-dimensional submanifold with boundary (just because a compact $3$-dimensional submanifold \emph{without} boundary cannot embed in $\R^3$). \item More generally, an arbitrary compact subset $\att$ cannot be rendered asymptotically stable by such a feedback law if the real \v{C}ech-Alexander-Spanier cohomology of $\att$ is not finite-dimensional (two examples are given below Def.~\ref{def:euler-cech} in \S \ref{sec:euler-asymp-stable}) or if the Euler characteristic of $\att$ defined using \v{C}ech-Alexander-Spanier cohomology is nonzero. \item If $S = \R^3\setminus B$ is bounded, where $B$ is some hypothetical ``bad'' set, then such a feedback law cannot ensure that $\cl(S)$ immediately flows into $\interior(S)$ if the real \v{C}ech-Alexander-Spanier cohomology of $S$ is not finite-dimensional or if the Euler characteristic of $S$ is nonzero. \end{itemize} These facts also hold for, e.g., the ``kinematic unicycle'' model
+These results are powerful enough to prove the following additional facts about \eqref{eq:heisenberg-intro}.
+(A portion of the first fact was previously noted in \cite{mansouri2007local}.) \begin{itemize} \item If $\att$ is a compact connected submanifold with or without boundary, then there is no continuous feedback law $(u,v)=(u(x,y,z),v(x,y,z))$ with unique trajectories making $A$ asymptotically stable if $\att$ is not homeomorphic to a circle, cylinder, torus, M\"{o}bius band, or a $3$-dimensional submanifold with boundary (just because a compact $3$-dimensional submanifold \emph{without} boundary cannot embed in $\R^3$). \item More generally, an arbitrary compact subset $\att$ cannot be rendered asymptotically stable by such a feedback law if the real \v{C}ech-Alexander-Spanier cohomology of $\att$ is not finite-dimensional (two examples are given below Def.~\ref{def:euler-cech} in \S \ref{sec:euler-asymp-stable}) or if the Euler characteristic of $\att$ defined using \v{C}ech-Alexander-Spanier cohomology is nonzero. \item If $S = \R^3\setminus B$ is bounded, where $B$ is some hypothetical ``bad'' set, then such a feedback law cannot ensure that $\cl(S)$ immediately flows into $\interior(S)$ if the real \v{C}ech-Alexander-Spanier cohomology of $S$ is not finite-dimensional or if the Euler characteristic of $S$ is nonzero. \end{itemize} These facts also hold, e.g., for the ``kinematic unicycle'' model